shukrieee/bootcamp-finder/bootcamps/devschool/description.md

+<div class="scam-banner" ><p style="color:white; max-width:none;margin-bottom:5px; margin-top:5px; padding-left:10%;padding-right:10%">Bootcamp Finder has been notified that DevSchool.Rocks is a scam.
+Make sure to research all coding bootcamps you are interested in.</p></div>

+We have been notified that DevSchool.Rocks is a scam.
+They have been reported to the Federal Trade Commission, the Consumer Financial Protection Bureau, their respective state attorneys general, the and FBI's Cyber Division.
+Please see <a href=" http://www.inc.com/salvador-rodriguez/devschool-coding-bootcamps.html" rel="nofollow" target="_blank"> Inc.com</a> for more information.

 Devschool combines an expert-guided, progressive, real world approach to teaching software and web development.
 Instead of creating artificial hoops, courses and classrooms, they focus on having students build real